sagneta/grace_language_ideas/README.md

 Fundamental concepts of the Grace language:
 * Authentication
 * Authorization
-* Provide Integrity, Confidentiality and Non-repudiation.
+* Provide Integrity, Confidentiality, obfuscation and Non-repudiation.
 (Don't just toss an encryption library at the developer.)
 * KeyManagement (Every successful security standard has key management.
 Conversely, every unsuccessful security standard does not have key management.)
 * Immutability be default (You have to explicitly make things writable.
 No longer unique concept among languages but worth pointing out.)
 * Error Handling (All the arguments against non-checked exceptions ignore the fact that developers can't handle non-checked exceptions.
 Not sure what the answer is here.)